 Blog

 Hello!
 This is Joe Harris with Morgan Financial and here is your “Joe Knows Mortgages MINUTE”.
-This week, we answer the question: What is the
+This week, we answer the question: What is an Earnest money deposit?

 What is PITI?